 Green Farm is set on a small working farm surrounded by 12,500 acres of ancient woodland and beautiful Kent countryside.
-We encourage all our visitors to roam around our farm, to explore the numerous footpaths and byways on the door step.
-There is an abundance of wildlife, with bluebells in May, nightingales singing in June and our young lambs playing in the fields in summer.
+We encourage all our visitors to roam around our farm, to explore the numerous footpaths which are straight outside our door..
+There is an abundance of wildlife all year round.

 Here are just a few suggestions, the routes are quite rural so we recommend you bring appropriate clothing as some of the tracks are cross country, although we do have some spare wellies you can borrow!

 In the winter months the farmland and surrounding countyside can be quite muddy, so please make sure you bring appropriate footwear.
 Alternatively you can stick to the pavements and country roads around the church and conservation area.
 Turning right out of Duck Lane into Church Lane can be a quiet road to walk on.

 We have produced a simple map to help you explore our farm.

 A very short walk, by road: turn right out of barn, left at Church Lane crossroads, right at the end of Church Lane, Kings Head is just along the road on your right.

 If the weather has been dry, you could try the route across the fields: Look for the footpath on your right in Church Lane soon after passing the Old Forge house.
 This is a narrow track behind some garden fences which takes you through some new housing.

 Walk to Woodchurch The Six Bells